hritikmittal09/chat-bot-LLm/README.md

 ## 🪪 License

-This project is licensed under the **MIT License** — you’re free to use, modify, and distribute it with attribution.
+This project is licensed under the **MIT License** — you're free to use, modify, and distribute it with attribution.

 ---